1. What are blue-chip stocks

-The term, blue chip stocks, originated from poker where the blue-colored chips are the costliest and the most valuable.
-Blue chip stocks are high-priced stocks belonging to companies that maintain a sound record of financial stability and credibility for numerous years.
-Mostly, the companies with blue chip stocks are not only premium but also dominant in their industry.
-They are enlisted among the best organizations in their respective sector.
-Most of the times, a blue chip stock has records of yielding consistent dividends to its investors over the long run.
+These stocks are known for their ability to withstand adverse market conditions and yield high returns in favourable market conditions.
+Mostly, companies with blue-chip stocks are not only premium but also dominant in their industry.
+They are enlisted among the best organisations in their respective sector.
+Most of the times, a blue-chip stock has records of yielding consistent dividends to its investors over the long run.

-As blue chip companies offer regular dividends to the shareholders, it helps them earn a regular income.
-Strong financial position, a great balance sheet, stable growth rate, and the best managerial team are some of the traits of a blue chip company that make their stocks a worthy investment.
+Specific parameters qualify a company to be termed blue-chip.
+Blue-chip stocks are stocks of established companies.
+Most of these stocks generate stable returns for investors.
+Because of this consistency, investors are protected from market recessions, inflation, and economic downturns.
+These companies register consistent annual returns over extended periods with a stable debt-to-equity ratio.
+The average return on equity (ROE), Price-to-Earnings ratio (PE) and the interest coverage ratio of blue-chip companies record a steady performance.
+As blue-chip companies offer regular dividends to the shareholders, it helps them earn a regular income.
+Strong financial position, a great balance sheet, stable growth rate, and the best managerial team are some of the traits of a blue-chip company that makes their stocks a worthy investment.

-Blue chip stocks are synonymous to fewer debts, consistent dividends/returns and goodwill of the company.
-Such stocks are not only safe, but also help investors in mitigating risks.
-A company having diversified operations won’t see much fluctuation in its stock price, even if its financial performance is not up to the mark for a few months or a year.
+Blue-chip stocks are synonymous with fewer debts, consistent dividends/returns and goodwill of the company.
+Such stocks are not only safe but also help investors in mitigating risks.
+A company with diversified operations won’t see much fluctuation in its stock price, even if its financial performance is not up to the mark for a few months or a year.
 Here, we assume that the company will cover the losses of one business function from its other business areas.

 ClearTax can help you better understand the risks and return of investing in Blue-chip stocks.